TenthPres/TouchPointScripts/Mapify/README.md

 # Mapify

-**THIS PROJECT IS NOT READY FOR DISTRIBUTION.** Contributions welcome, but please do not install this in your database yet unless you really know what you're doing.
+**THIS PROJECT IS NOT READY FOR DISTRIBUTION.** Contributions welcome, but there are a couple key features that aren't *quite* feasible yet.

 ![Mapify Screenshot](https://github.com/TenthPres/TouchPointScripts/blob/master/.documentation/MapifyScreenshot.png?raw=true)